 There is no point in getting a great kid if you don’t get to keep them.
 The monthly child safety topic covers such areas as: Stranger Danger; How to Deal with Bullies; Who am I?; and The Buddy System etc.

 The 3-Steps to a Great Kid™ program fits perfectly within the framework of a traditional martial arts curriculum and has met with rave reviews from our parents and other erdicators.
 We think you’ll agree with them, that this program offers something you won’t find at your child’s school or in a traditional sports program.

-Much more information on this program is available in the childrens' Yellow Belt Manual.
+Much more information on this program is available in the childrens’ Yellow Belt Manual.
 The manual has copies of the worksheets and ideas on implementing chores into the family lifestyle.
-The monthly Daily Tasks Worksheets also can be picked up from any of the dojo (school) locations or downloaded from our Library section in color!
+The monthly Daily Tasks Worksheets also can be picked up from any of the dojo (school) locations or downloaded from our Downloads section!
 For the youngest of our kids I recommend the magnetic responsibility charts from the company: Mellissa and Doug.

 We look forward to working with you and your child to make a Great Kid!